pegasus-isi/pegasus/doc/sphinx/reference-configuration.rst

 Namespace can be env|condor|globus|dagman|pegasus

-Any profile specified as a property applies to the whole workflow i.e (all jobs in the workflow) unless overridden at the DAX level , Site Catalog , Transformation Catalog Level.
+Any profile specified as a property applies to the whole workflow i.e (all jobs in the workflow) unless overridden at the job level , Site Catalog , Transformation Catalog Level.

 Some profiles that they can be set in the properties file are listed